sixcious/url-incrementer/README.md

 - Chrome Shortcuts
 - Internal Keyboard and Mouse Button Shortcuts (Requires Extra Permissions)
 - "1 Click" Increment [+] Decrement [-] Button Extensions for Your Toolbar (Available on the Chrome Web Store)
-- Error + Redirect Skipping: 404 Page Not Found, and all 3XX Redirects, 4XX Client Errors, 5XX Server Error HTTP Codes
+- Error & Redirect Skipping: 404 Page Not Found, 3XX Redirects, 4XX Client Errors, 5XX Server Errors, and any other combination of HTTP Response Codes you want!
 - So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment, Intervals, Leading Zeros... and more!
 - Safe, Open Source, Lightweight (Under 400KB unpacked!), Low Memory Footprint, No Ads, No Bloat, and Requires no permissions for most functionality